 Why This Matters

-Genre isn't just a marketing label—it's a contract between filmmaker and audience that shapes every creative decision you make as a director.
+Genre isn't just a marketing label.
+It's a contract between filmmaker and audience that shapes every creative decision you make as a director.
 When you understand genre characteristics, you're learning the visual grammar, narrative expectations, and emotional triggers that audiences bring into the theater with them.
 Exams will test whether you can identify how directors use genre conventions strategically: sometimes honoring them, sometimes subverting them, always deploying them with purpose.

 Think of genre mastery as your directorial toolkit.
 You're being tested on your ability to recognize why a horror film uses low-key lighting differently than a romantic comedy, how editing rhythms shift between action and drama, and what happens when filmmakers blend or break genre rules.
-Don't just memorize that westerns have gunfights—know what thematic and visual principles each genre element serves, and how master directors have shaped these conventions over time.
+Don't just memorize that westerns have gunfights.
+Know what thematic and visual principles each genre element serves, and how directors have shaped these conventions over time.

 Visual Language and Atmosphere

-Every genre develops its own visual vocabulary—a set of aesthetic choices that signal to audiences what kind of emotional experience they're entering.
-These conventions aren't arbitrary; they evolved because they effectively communicate genre-specific moods and meanings.
+Every genre develops its own visual vocabulary: a set of aesthetic choices that signal to audiences what kind of emotional experience they're entering.
+These conventions aren't arbitrary.
+They evolved because they effectively communicate genre-specific moods and meanings.

 Visual Style and Aesthetics